kubesphere/website/content/zh/docs/application-store/external-apps/deploy-gitlab.md

    {{< notice note >}}

-   The `demo-project` refers to the project name where GitLab is deployed.
+   `demo-project` refers to the project name where GitLab is deployed.
 Make sure you use your own project name.

    {{</ notice >}}